Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Evaluation of WritingPath

 \subsection{Writing Evaluation}

-Traditional evaluation metrics such as Likert scales (1-5 point ratings) are not well-suited for assessing creative tasks like long story generation \cite{chakrabarty2023art}.
-Acknowledging the need for more specific writing evaluation methods, we employ CheckEval \cite{lee2024checkeval} to assess writing quality.
+Traditional evaluation metrics such as Likert scales are not well-suited for assessing creative tasks like long story generation \cite{chakrabarty2023art}.
+Acknowledging the need for more specific writing evaluation methods, we employ CheckEval \cite{lee2024checkeval} to assess writing quality\footnote{\citet{lee2024checkeval} reports a 0.65 spearman correlation between human and LLM evaluations for dialogue, which surpasses G-Eval \cite{liu2023gpteval}.
+This demonstrates CheckEval's potential as a reliable method for evaluating model-generated text quality.}.

-The \citet{lee2024checkeval} reports an average Kendall Tau correlation of 0.4925 between human and LLM evaluations for the summarization task, exhibiting a higher level of agreement compared to other evaluation methods.
-This suggests that CheckEval effectively captures writing quality, establishing it as an appropriate tool for assessing the quality of model-generated texts.

 CheckEval decomposes the evaluation aspects into more granular sub-questions, forming a detailed checklist.
 These aspect-based checklists can make performance evaluations by either humans or LLMs more fine-grained.
 Moreover, by explicitly capturing the evaluator's reasoning behind each rating, this approach enhances the explainability of the evaluation process.
-The CheckEval paper reports an average Kendall Tau correlation of 0.4925 between human and LLM evaluations for the summarization task, exhibiting a higher level of agreement compared to other evaluation methods.
-This suggests that CheckEval effectively captures writing quality, establishing it as an appropriate tool for assessing the quality of model-generated texts.
 To adapt CheckEval, we identified 7 aspects and selected relevant sub-aspects for each.
-We formulated them as binary(Yes/No) questions.
+We formulated them as binary (Yes/No) questions.
 This resulted in a checklist-style evaluation sheet for each sub-aspect, enabling an intuitive and structured assessment of the generated texts.
-The prompts utilized for the writing evaluation are detailed in the Appendix~\ref{tab:writing-evaluation-prompt}.
+The prompts utilized for the writing evaluation are detailed in Figure~\ref{fig:writing-evaluation-prompt}.
 The evaluation criteria were selected based on prior linguistics research \cite{WOLFE199783, KNOCH201181, Lee2019BestPF, Celikyilmaz2020EvaluationOT, Chhun2022OfHC,10.1145/3485766, VANDERLEE2021101151} and finalized through a review and refinement process involving 6 writing experts.
-Details of the evaluation criteria are in Figure~\ref{fig:writing-aspects}, and the instructions and checklist used during the evaluation process are presented in Appendix~\ref{tab:eval-principles}.
+Details of the evaluation criteria are in Figure~\ref{fig:writing-aspects}, and the instructions and checklist used during the evaluation process are presented in Table~\ref{tab:eval-principles}.